 Planning Your Visit to the Vernal Falls and Nevada Falls Trail

-The Vernal Falls and Nevada Falls Trails begin at the Happy Isles trail head.
+The Vernal Falls and Nevada Falls Trails begin at the Happy Isles trailhead.
 It’s available by taking the Yosemite Valley shuttle bus to stop #16.
 As you will quickly learn on any trip to Yosemite, using the park-provided transportation system is a must.
 Spending an hour looking for a parking spot or stuck in a long line of traffic is one of the quickest ways to start your hike off on the wrong foot.
 It’s much better to hop off the shuttle and head straight to the Merced River.

 As mentioned earlier, there are three options to hike the Falls:

-Option 1: Take the Mist Trail to Vernal Falls, climb the stone stairs to the top or the falls and return back on the same trail.
+Take the Mist Trail to Vernal Falls, climb the stone stairs to the top of the falls and return back on the same trail.
 The distance to the footbridge and bottom of the falls is roughly 0.8 miles with about 400 feet of elevation gain.
 The Mist Trail then heads upwards to the top of the falls via roughly 600 stone steps.
 They don’t call it the Mist Trail without good reason.
 Depending on the season, the hike to Vernal Falls may leave hikers covered in spray.
 Watch your camera equipment too.

 Option 2: Continue on the Mist Trail to the top of Nevada Falls and return back on the same trail.
 The total distance round trip now moves to 5.4 miles on the out-and-back trail.
 The hike is strenuous with a gain in elevation of 2000 feet from the valley floor.
 Just beyond Vernal Falls the trail opens up to the Emerald Pool, a shallow pool in the Merced which is famous for its deep green color.
 The green tint is caused by algae that live on the granite.
 A few folks (illegally) make use of the rocks and pool in the summer for swimming.
 Given the slippery rocks and dangerous currents it is banned by the Park Service and definitely not worth the risk.